Magpie Hill Solar Farm

 Project Updates

 We are in the early stages of development, including undertaking a range of technical studies that will inform the siting and design of the Project.
-Development of a solar farm typically takes one to two years and undergoes a comprehensive planning and environmental assessment process to ensure the Project’s potential impacts are minimised and appropriate mitigation measures are in place before construction can begin.
+Development of a solar farm typically takes two - three years and undergoes a comprehensive planning and environmental assessment process to ensure the Project’s potential impacts are minimised and appropriate mitigation measures are in place before construction can begin.

 The Magpie Hill Solar Farm will go through a rigorous planning and environmental assessment process to ensure impacts are minimised and managed during construction and operations.
 The Project will be required to obtain a development consent, under the Environmental Planning & Assessment Act 1979 (EP&A Act).
 It is expected that the Project will be assessed as a State Significant Development (SSD).
 All development applications (DAs) for State Significant Developments must be accompanied by an Environmental Impact Statement (EIS), with extensive community participation.